 Students will study 30 hours a week including four 75-minute lessons Monday-Friday with lectures, workshops, assemblies, educational visits and tutor time.
-The course covers a wide range of academic subjects, taught by qualified subject teachers and is supported by EFL (English as a Foreign Language) teachers.
-Students can explore the broad curriculum of the IGCSE including maths, English, sciences, humanities and arts.
+The course is based on the broad curriculum of the IGCSE/GCSE programme and covers a wide range of Academic subjects appropriate to the ages and study stages of the students in the group.

 The course fully integrates English language learning and academic subject study through European ground-breaking teaching method – Content and Language Integrated Learning (CLIL), an approach for learning content through a foreign language (English), thus teaching both the subject and the language.